SAP-archive/xsk/docs-site/docs/setup/cloud-foundry.md

     cf login
     ```

-1. Create XSUAA service instance:
+1. Create an XSUAA service instance:

     - Copy and paste the following content into `xs-security.json`: